Updates, commentary, training and advice on immigration and asylum law

 - What can you do now?

-Confusingly, EEA citizens and their family members are allowed to use the NHS in the UK, but according to the Home Office the NHS does not count as comprehensive sickness insurance.
-In the one case that has been decided in the higher courts on this point, the Home Office won their argument.
-For an EEA citizen or family member who needs comprehensive sickness insurance, therefore, they need to show something more than merely that they can use the NHS if or when they need it.
+Confusingly, EEA citizens and their family members are allowed to use the NHS in the UK, but according to the Home Office the NHS does not count as Comprehensive Sickness Insurance.
+In the one case that has been decided in the higher courts on this point, the Home Office won its argument.
+For an EEA citizen or family member who needs Comprehensive Sickness Insurance, therefore, they need to show something more than merely that they can use the NHS if or when they need it.

-MEPs and the European Commission are thought to be looking into this question and even launching an inquiry into the treatment of EU nationals in the UK.
-Jean Lambert MEP tabled a question to the Commission late last year.
-The Commission had started infringement proceedings against the UK back in 2012 but nothing further had been hear about the case.
-The Commission confirmed in November 2016 that the case is ongoing, although would not say much about what, if anything, was going to happen and when:
+The European Commission considers this a breach of EU law.
+It started infringement proceedings against the UK back in 2012 but nothing much seems to have happened with the case.
+The Commission confirmed in September 2017 that the case is ongoing, although would not say much about what, if anything, was going to happen and when.
+In light of Brexit, it now seems unlikely that the investigation will go anywhere.